loadingalias/cargo-rail/docs/commands.md

       --json
           Output in JSON format (shorthand for -f json)

+      --config <PATH>
+          Path to rail.toml config file (bypass search order)

+      --workspace-root <PATH>
+          Workspace root directory (default: current directory)

   -h, --help
           Print help (see a summary with '-h')

   -V, --version
           Print version

+This is an advanced feature for extracting crates to standalone repositories while preserving git history.
+Most teams should start with 'affected', 'test', and 'unify' before using split/sync.

 Examples:
   cargo rail split init my-crate          # Configure split for my-crate